maiziex/Aquila/README.md

 ##### --bam_file: "possorted_bam.bam" is bam file generated from barcode-awere aligner like "Lonranger align".
 How to get bam file, you can also check <a href="https://github.com/maiziex/Aquila/blob/master/src/How_to_get_bam_and_vcf.md">here</a>.

 ##### --vcf_file: "S12878_freebayes.vcf" is VCF file generated from variant caller like "FreeBayes".
 How to get vcf file, you can also check <a href="https://github.com/maiziex/Aquila/blob/master/src/How_to_get_bam_and_vcf.md">here</a>.
+*** You can also use 1000 Genomes VCF as the VCF file input, and Aquila will directly use common variants to help partition linked-reads.
+In the later version, Aquila will use Graph Genome Reference to replace Conventional Linear Reference.

 #####  --sample_name: "S12878" are the sample name you can define.